singlestore-labs/mcp-server-singlestore/CONTRIBUTING.md

 ### Code Style

 - Follow PEP 8 style guidelines
-- Use Black for code formatting
+- Use Ruff for code formatting and linting (replaces Black and Flake8)
 - Use descriptive variable and function names
 - Add type hints to function signatures
 - Write docstrings for public functions and classes
+- Set up pre-commit hooks for automatic code quality checks

 ### Constants and Configuration